laxsrbija/chore-manager/README.md

     -t laxsrbija/chore-manager:latest
 ```

-The binded host directory must contain an `application.properties` file used to configure the application.
+The mounted host directory must contain an `application.properties` file used to configure the application.
 A sample configuration can be found [here](chore-manager-backend/chore-manager-application/src/main/resources/application-dev.properties).

 ### Updates